4.67 from 6 votes

 • ¼ cup rolled oats

-• 1 pinch of salt
+• 1 pinch salt

-• 3 tablespoons unsalted softened butter
+• 3 tablespoons butter unsalted softened

 Instructions

-Make The Pizza Dough
+Making The Pizza Dough

 • Preheat oven to 350˚F. Line a cookie sheet with parchment paper.

-• Sprinkle flour on your rolling pin and counter so it won’t stick to the dough.
-Roll the dough into a sheet, adding more flour as needed.
+• Sprinkle flour lightly on your rolling pin and counter so it won’t stick to the dough.
+Roll the dough into a sheet, adding more flour lightly as needed.
 Roll the dough into a circle that is 9 to 10 inches across.

 • On the edge make a crust by rolling about an inch of dough in all the way around your pizza.
 Carefully move the dough to a cookie sheet covered in parchment paper.

-• In a medium bowl, add flour, brown sugar, cinnamon, oats and a pinch of salt, then mix well until combined.
+• In a medium bowl, add flour, brown sugar, cinnamon, rolled oats and a pinch of salt, then mix well until combined.
 Cut the butter into small pieces.

 • Using a pastry cutter or a fork, cut the butter into the oats mixture.
 Push butter through the prongs over and over again, mixing it into your dry mixture to make the crumble.
 This takes a few minutes, but your dry ingredients will go from being dry to being crumbly-looking without any dry bits at all.

-Bake the Pizza
+Layer And Bake The Pizza

-• Spread the apple mixture on the dough evenly, keeping it off the crust edge.
-Next sprinkle the oat mixture all over the apples.
-Place the apple pizza in the oven and bake for 30 to 35 minutes or until cooked all the way through.
+• Place the apple pizza in the oven and bake for 30 to 35 minutes or until cooked all the way through.
 Check right in the center to make sure the dough is cooked all the way through.
 Enjoy!

 Notes